Powered by HomeInsurance.com (NPN: 8781838)

 Why we picked Mutual of Omaha

-Mutual of Omaha stands out for its guaranteed issue whole life insurance, tailored specifically for individuals aged 45 to 85 (50 to 75 in New York).
+Mutual of Omaha stands out for its guaranteed issue whole life insurance, winning the 2025 Bankrate Award for this policy type.
+It's tailored specifically for individuals aged 45 to 85 (50 to 75 in New York).
 This policy is an ideal choice for those needing affordable coverage for final expenses without the hurdle of a medical exam.
 With a history of strong financial performance, as evidenced by its A+ (Superior) rating from AM Best and high customer satisfaction scores in J.D.
-Power's 2023 Life Insurance Study, Mutual of Omaha offers a reliable option for those looking for hassle-free whole life insurance.
+Power's 2024 Life Insurance Study, Mutual of Omaha offers a reliable option for those who may have been turned down for traditionally underwritten life insurance.

 Mutual of Omaha review